thedynamiclinker/sudocode/lost+found/fini/In the Beginning.md

 1: I'm not convinced.

-0: The point is that this guy named Bert (who Georg wanted to meet but didn't) found a security vulnerability in standard mathematical reasoning.
+0: The point is that this guy named Bert (who George wanted to meet but didn't) found a security vulnerability in standard mathematical reasoning.

 1: What was the vulnerability?